 - Familiarise yourself with individual option and capital item guidance and full scheme guidance.
 Check that you are using the latest version for the 2024 round. - Designated sites Sites of Special Scientific Interest (SSSI) and European sites (SPA or SAC): If you are applying within a designated site, you are strongly recommended to make early contact with NatureScot, at least a month before the submission deadline to discuss your proposals.
 This will help ensure the management you are proposing is appropriate for the notified features of the site and that all issues are being addressed, and will reduce the risk of an application being rejected.
-If you do not allow enough time to discuss your proposals with NatureScot before submitting your application, you are at risk of having options/capital items removed from the application, which could jeopardise the whole application. - Deer management: if you are considering applying for deer management, you are strongly advised to contact NatureScot at least a month before the submission deadline to discuss your proposals.
-This will help ensure that deer proposals fit with the scheme requirements. - Peatland management: if you are considering applying for peatland management, you are strongly advised to contact NatureScot at least a month before the submission deadline to discuss your proposals.
-This will help ensure that peatland proposals fit with the scheme requirements. - Consult with relevant individuals/bodies to obtain any necessary documentation or approvals ahead of submitting your application.
-Check the further requirements page which has information on consents and licences. - Complete all sections of the online application correctly.
-For example, if some of the area proposed for management is held under secure tenancy and the rest is owned, select both options
+If you do not allow enough time to discuss your proposals with NatureScot before submitting your application, you are at risk of having options/capital items removed from the application, which could jeopardise the whole application. - Deer management: if you are considering applying for deer management, you must contact a NatureScot Wildlife Management Officer before applying.
+We advise you do this as soon as the application window opens.
+The deadline for NatureScot pre-application advice on deer is 30 April 2024.
+This will help ensure that deer proposals fit with the scheme requirements.
+Failure to consult with NatureScot risks having deer options/capital items removed which could jeopardise the whole application. - Peatland management: if you are considering applying for peatland management, you are strongly advised to contact NatureScot at least a month before the submission deadline to discuss your proposals.
+This will help ensure that peatland proposals fit with the scheme requirements. - Eurasian Beaver: Eurasian beaver have been reintroduced to parts of Scotland and are a European Protected Species which is protected by law.
+Information on beavers is available from the NatureScot website: Beaver consider the best way to take that management forward noting that as ecological engineers, beavers may modify the riparian environment in ways not anticipated in the option outcomes.
+Beavers can bring many benefits for biodiversity and nature restoration, but some beaver activity may not be desirable.
+NatureScot can offer advice on mitigation of beaver impacts by contacting: Beavers@nature.scot